Louis Mandrin: Biography

 The Ferme générale, exasperated by Mandrin's growing popularity, obtained help from the Royal Army, but Mandrin took refuge in Savoy, near Pont-de-Beauvoisin.
 The tax collectors then decided to enter the Duchy illegally, disguising their 500 men as peasants.
 Mandrin was betrayed by two of his men, and the tax collectors seized him at a fortified farm in Rochefort-en-Novalaise.
 When the King of Savoy, Charles Emmanuel III of Sardinia, learned of the French intrusion into his territory, he immediately wrote to the French King Louis XV demanding that the prisoner be turned over to him, and the French King agreed.
 However, the tax collectors were so eager to be rid of Mandrin that they had hurried through his trial and execution before the king's message reached them.

 Mandrin was tried on 24 May 1755 and sentenced to be broken on the wheel, a penalty reserved for serious offenders, in Valence, Drôme on 26 May.
 He was executed on 26 May 1755 in front of 6,000 onlookers, many of them sympathetic.
 His arms, legs and stomach were hit and broken with an iron bar and he was then hoisted on a wheel with his arms and legs under him.
 Mandrin endured the torture without a cry.
 After eight minutes, he was strangled to put an end to his suffering.
 His broken body was put on display.
 Many angry and sympathetic notes were left near the body.
 It was the beginning of the legend.

 Mandrin's struggle against the injustice of the Ancien Régime was discussed across Europe and the cause taken up by Voltaire (who compared him with the king of Prussia) and Turgot.
+Mandrin's status as a rebel folk hero was cemented.
 A popular ballad arose, the Complainte de Mandrin, that was sung throughout France and is still known today.
 Its author remains unknown.

 Extremely popular during his life, Mandrin remains famous to this day, in his native Dauphiné, in the Savoie and to a lesser degree, in the rest of France.

 La complainte de Mandrin (Mandrin's Lament)

-The music of this ballad, which dates to the year of Mandrin's execution, 1755, is excerpted from an opera by Jean-Philippe Rameau, composed in 1733 : Hippolyte et Aricie.
+The music of this ballad, which dates to the year of Mandrin's execution, 1755, is excerpted from an opera by Jean-Philippe Rameau, composed in 1733: Hippolyte et Aricie.
 It was then covered anonymously under the title by which it is still known.
 The text was also published as an appendix to a book titled Précis de la vie de Louis Mandrin ("Treatise on the Life of Louis Mandrin").